provenance-io/provenance/x/marker/spec/03_messages.md

 This service message is expected to fail if:

 - The given denom value is invalid or does not match an existing marker on the system
-- The marker is not in a `Active` status or:
+- If marker is not in a `Active` status:
-  - The request is not signed with an administrator address that matches the manager address or:
+  - The request is not signed with an administrator address that matches the manager address
+  - For `Pending` status: the denom being withdrawn from the marker matches the marker denom
+- If the marker is `Active`, `Cancelled`
  - The given administrator address does not currently have the "withdraw" access granted on the marker
 - The amount of coin requested for withdraw is not currently held by the marker account

 ## Msg/TransferRequest